sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

     # derived above to determine whether j is an integer or not
     # by using the modulo operator to check that the remainder
     # of the division is zero.
+    #
+    # Put in another way, the difference between their starting
+    # positions must be divisible evenly by the difference in
+    # their speeds for them to meet.
+The reason for this is that
+    # the difference (v1 - v2) represents the incremental step size
+    # in the difference between the two starting positions.
+If it
+    # doesn't divide evenly, that means they will never land on the
+    # same spot.
     if (x2 - x1) % (v1 - v2) == 0:
         return "YES"